whitejm/subnotes/Mozilla JavaScript Guide/Mozilla JavaScript Guide - 2 - Grammer and Types.md

 ---

-Can you have undiclared variables in JavaScript?
+Can you have undeclared variables in JavaScript?

-> Yes, ex. `x = 42` will create an *undiclared global variable* (as long as `x` wasn't declared earlier in the same scope),
+> Yes, ex. `x = 42` will create an *undeclared global variable* (as long as `x` wasn't declared earlier in the same scope),
-> but use of *undiclared global variable* is strongly discouraged and will result in a strict JavaScript warning.
+> but use of *undeclared global variable* is strongly discouraged and will result in a strict JavaScript warning.

 ---